 Green Tease Online Meetups

-These online meetups are a chance to get together and discuss current issues for the role of arts and creativity in climate and environmental action.
+These online meetups are a chance to get together and discuss current issues for the role of arts and creativity in climate and environmental action as part of our Green Tease programme.
 Open to anyone, they are an informal space for debate, sharing ideas, and making connections.
 Each meetup has its own loose theme announced in advance.

 You can participate from anywhere as long as you have internet connection and a computer, smartphone or tablet to access from.
 You can sign up for to attend the next meetup and read about past meetups below.